Validate

 Install the SDK, check the CLI, then run a human-readable validation command.
 Add --json when an agent, script, or CI job needs stable machine-readable output.

-# Create a project folder mkdir odps-sdk-course cd odps-sdk-course # Create and activate a virtual environment python3 -m venv .venv-sdk source .venv-sdk/bin/activate # Install the SDK pip install open-data-products # Check the command and validate a file open-data-products --help open-data-products validate examples/product.yaml open-data-products explain examples/product.yaml open-data-products summary examples/product.yaml
+# Create a portfolio project folder mkdir data-products-portfolio cd data-products-portfolio # Create and activate a virtual environment python3 -m venv .venv-sdk source .venv-sdk/bin/activate # Install the SDK pip install open-data-products # Check the command and validate a file open-data-products --help open-data-products validate examples/product.yaml open-data-products explain examples/product.yaml open-data-products summary examples/product.yaml

 Use the landing page and guides for orientation, then jump into the focused references when you need exact command behavior, API details, or agent-host setup.